ekcasey/tw_ac_vagrant_workshop/README.md

 driver:
   name: vagrant
 ```
 We have specified that we will use vagrant (on top of virtualbox) as a driver.
-This means that the instances that kitchen creates will be local vagrant instances.
+This means that kitchen will create instances using vagrant (other drivers allow you to create instances in the cloud using various cloud drivers).

 ```
 provisioner: